 Tip 15: Start with irony

-This isn’t a technique I’ve ever even personally tried, mainly because I perceive it as risky.
-But, after hearing how it’s a highly-recommended copywriting secret, perhaps I’ll give it a go.
+This isn’t a technique we’ve played with much, mainly because we understand it comes with a certain level of risk.
+But, after hearing how it’s a highly-recommended copywriting secret, perhaps we’ll give it a go.

 Tip 29: Give your buyer something to think about